Software

 Occasionally, I would notice errors in the data stream checksum.
 This wasn't right.
 I checked and checked, but I couldn't figure out what was wrong.
 I speculated there must be some kind of data corruption going on somewhere, but where?
 I ran a test with smaller telemetry blocks running at high speed.
 I found that the error rate was very high.

 Telemetry data from the flight instrument was transferred through a MIL-STD-1553 bus.
 The VME-1553 bus interface was manufactured by a company named Ponsor.
 Like many high speed serial bus interfaces, it used shared memory to transfer data.
 Often, dual port memory is used, one port on the computer side, the other port on the 1553 side.
-I noticed the interface board contained only single ported memory, so I speculated there was some kind of timing problem in the bus cycles.
+I noticed the interface board contained only single ported memory, so I speculated there was some kind of timing problem.
 I called Ponsor and asked if they knew about a bus contention problem.
 They said they had suspicions, but no firm evidence and they didn't know much about the board.
 I asked to speak with the engineer who designed the board and they said that wasn't possible.
 It turned out the engineer, Mr. Ponsor himself, had died years earlier.
-Hopefully it wasn't the design that killed him.
+Hopefully this wasn't the design that killed him.

-I asked if I could get the schematics to the board, Ponsor was hesitant.
+I asked if I could get the schematics to the board, but Ponsor was hesitant.
 After some convincing (what was DoD going to do with it?), they sent me the schematic.
 After a few minutes of scrutiny, I found the problem: bad logic in one of the PALs.
-I confirmed the error with Ponsor, along with logic analyzer traces and they sent me a new PAL with corrected terms.
+I confirmed the error with Ponsor, along with logic analyzer traces and they sent me a new PAL with corrected logic.
 The interface worked flawlessly after that.

 A few weeks later, an engineer from another group using the same Ponsor interface came by and asked if I had seen any problems with corruption in the telemetry stream.
 I just handed her an updated PAL from Ponsor.
 She had this look on her face like how did you possibly come up with that!.
 It solved the problem.